 Our graduate program directors serve as advisors to their programs' current and prospective students.

-Matthew is the Assistant Director of the M.S. in Applied Economics program.
-He advises students in the M.S. in Applied Analytics and M.S. in Applied Economics programs.
+Larry is a Visiting Professor for the Applied Economics Programs.
+He advises students in the M.S. in Applied Analytics program.

 Undergraduate students at the Woods College are pursuing their degree at various points in their professional journey.
 Your advisor will help you determine where you are in your journey and which steps you may need to take to achieve your goals by using the model of explore, prepare, act.